-Learn how to make a Christmas stocking with this simple sewing tutorial.
+Learn how to make a DIY lined Christmas stocking with this simple sewing tutorial.

 Today I'm going to show you how to make a Christmas stocking.
-This is a really beginner friendly sewing project with lots of opportunities to personalize.
+This is a beginner-friendly sewing project with lots of opportunities to personalize.

 Grab your supplies, and let's start sewing!
 Santa will be here before you know it!